kubos/kubos-vagrant/docker/README.md

 If you want to automatically keep things in sync, use a symlink: `ln -s /full/path/to/docker/docker-compose.yml ./path/to/your/Vagrantfile`

 ### Running the container
-To get a shell into the container similar to vagrant ssh, use `docker-compose run --rm kubos-dev` from the directory where you copoed the compose file to.
+To get a shell into the container similar to vagrant ssh, use `docker-compose run --rm kubos-sdk` from the directory where you copoed the compose file to.

 The docker container will auto-mount this directory into the container at the mount point /vagrant just like the KubOS Vagrant SDK.